kelseyhightower/nomad-on-kubernetes/docs/03-kubernetes-infrastructure.md

   --description "Allow consul from anywhere"
 ```

+> Consul will only be exposed inside the VPC network where Kubernetes and Nomad workers are deployed.

-Enable access to the Nomad server from anywhere:
+Enable access to the Nomad cluster from anywhere:

 ```
 gcloud compute firewall-rules create default-allow-nomad \